Trusted

 Yes

-In contrast, Coinbase charges trading fees, but these are higher than those charged by other popular exchanges.
-The basic platform charges 0.05% to 0.60% per trade and 2% for Coinbase card transactions.
-For banking, the fee varies.
-Coinbase Pro charges 0% to 0.50% per trade.
+In contrast, Coinbase charges fees, ranging from 0.05% to 0.60% per trade, with 2% fees for credit card transactions.
+Coinbase Pro, the advanced platform, charges between 0% and 0.50% per trade.

-On the other hand, Robinhood allows users to trade on limited cryptocurrencies.
+On the other hand, Robinhood allows users to trade with a limited number of cryptocurrencies.
 These include Bitcoin Cash, Ethereum Classic, and Litecoin.
-If you want the widest range of crypto choices, Coinbase is your best bet.
+If you want the widest range of crypto trades, Coinbase is your best bet.

-Coinbase pays up to 5.75% APY depending on the coin in question, while Robinhood does not offer staking.
+As of June 2024, Coinbase pays up to 5.75% APY, depending on the coin in question, while Robinhood does not offer staking.
 If you’re looking for a platform where you can both stake your coins and trade them, Coinbase is the obvious choice.

 Coinbase vs Robinhood: Investments beyond crypto